zack-bitcoin/verkle/README.md

 benchmark of 20k elements.

-loading: 16
+loading: 15.5

-making proof: 23
+making proof: 22

-verifying: 9.5
+verifying: 8.9

 So, it is scaling sub-linearly.
 Doubling the number of things you prove costs less than 2x more for each step.

+It is also possible to run the database in RAM instead of the hard drive, but it doesn't seem to make it any faster.
+The bottleneck is on CPU computation of the cryptography, not on accessing memory.

 Crypto used
 ==============